 3. Make a Traditional Lantern in Hoian

 Hoian is home to a three-century old quarter that has taken the world by storm recently.
 Located in Quang Nam, a coastal province in Central Vietnam, Hoian is always on the bucket list of many family travelers.
-It is also the first workshop for kids we’d like to recommend on this list of top 10 kid-friendly activities in Vietnam.
+It is also the first workshop for kids we’d like to recommend on this list of the top 10 kid-friendly activities in Vietnam.
 The vivid lanterns have been one of the strongest representative images for Hoian.
 This ancient town is famous amongst other things by lanterns.
-The dim brightness from these lanterns lit up at night make the whole town become dazzling and romantic.
+The dim brightness from these lanterns lit up at night makes the whole town become dazzling and romantic.

 The making of traditional lanterns has been around for centuries.
 Brought by the Chinese immigrants, these lanterns have evolved with time.
-Nowadays, it’s not hard to spot a big curtain of lanterns in all shapes and patterns in the center of Hoian Old Quarter.
+Nowadays, it’s not hard to spot a big curtain of lanterns in all shapes and patterns in the center of the Hoian Old Quarter.

 There are numerous places to learn how to make lanterns in Hoian.
-These workshops are scheduled at certain times in a day.
+These workshops are scheduled at certain times in the day.
 First of all, you and your kids will receive the read-made bamboo lamp frames.
-Afterwards, choose your favorite fabric and color before stretching the glue onto the frame.
+Afterward, choose your favorite fabric and color before stretching the glue onto the frame.
 It takes roughly 40.000 VND per person to get one done with the help of a local artist.
 This is not only a souvenir but also a useful decorative item to light up your home.
-Apart from lantern making, Hoian is the paradise for cuisine, attractions and outdoor activities that your kids will surely love.
+Apart from lantern making, Hoian is the paradise for cuisine, attractions, and outdoor activities that your kids will surely love.

 4. Enjoy the Seascape Vista from a Phu Quoc Cable Car